By Gregory Paul Silber

 That final issue is important, but from Animal Man #5 forward, every issue contributes towards building Morrison’s thesis.
 Failing to save Crafty at the end of “The Coyote Gospel” is just one of several misfortunes leading Buddy to an existential crisis.
 What cruel god could allow — or cause — such a strange and miserable turn of events throughout the 21 issues that follow?
 Who else but a writer.

 That’s made explicit in Animal Man #26, but it’s telegraphed here in Animal Man #5.
-Inspiration is almost certainly drawn from “Duck Amok,” the classic Looney Toons short in which Daffy Duck resists, and ultimately proves powerless against, his artist.
+Inspiration is almost certainly drawn from “Duck Amuck,” the classic Looney Toons short in which Daffy Duck resists, and ultimately proves powerless against, his artist.

 In “The Coyote Gospel,” that “man vs god” struggle” takes on a more literal, even biblical turn, even ending with a dying Crafty (one might suppose he could resurrect again, but it’s implied that getting shot through the heart may have finally done him in).
 As Truog’s “camera” perspective zooms out from crafty on the final page (and in what was likely at least a partial nod to the first page of Watchmen), Crafty lies with his arms outstretched like Christ on the crucifix in the center of a desert highway crossroad.
 The panel is even composed in such a way that the road itself looks like a cross.
 Buddy, too, is presented in a Christ-like pose as an artist paints him on a canvas in Brian Bolland’s cover.

 Clearly, Crafty has become a Christ-figure, but this is bigger than a commentary on violence in children’s cartoons.
-Until he finally appears on-panel and spells it out in the run’s finale, this is Morrison presenting his thesis at its most blunt: storytellers are cruel gods, and fictional characters are their hapless victims.
+Until he finally appears on-panel and spells it out in the run’s finale, this is Morrison presenting their thesis at its most blunt: storytellers are cruel gods, and fictional characters are their hapless victims.

 Again, this might all sound like a joke.
 Perhaps it started that way.
 There’s certainly humor to the premise, even if it’s presented to us with a straight-face.
 Yet the brilliance of The Coyote Gospel, like so much of the rest of this run (and much of Grant Morrison’s oeuvre in general), is that it presents something to readers we may never attempt to take seriously, acknowledges its inherent silliness, and forces us to reconsider the seriousness of storytelling as a human endeavor.